The Thousand Year Reign

 But now listen to verse 9 of Rev 20; “And they came up on the breadth of the earth, and surrounded the camp of the saints, and the beloved city..”
 And what happened?
 Did a war break out?
 No, no war broke out.
 Here’s what happened; “..and fire came down from heaven and devoured them!”

-Satan is the very spirit of evil, so then the spirit of evil, which drives all the unbelieving people and nations, is all ready to make war against Christians, but they don’t get the chance to make war, because God destroys them, with fire from heaven.
+Satan is the very spirit of evil, so then the spirit of evil, which drives all the unbelieving people and nations, is all ready to make war against Christians, but that spirit doesn’t get the chance to make war, because God destroys even the very spirit of evil, with fire from heaven!
 If you try to “make war” against God, He’ll laugh in your face, and then He’ll destroy you!